sparklingdataocean/gh-pages/_posts/2017-09-17-word2vec2graph.markdown

 ---

 <p><h3>Graph and Word2Vec Model </h3>
-Word2Vec model maps words to vectors which gives us an oppotunity to calculate cosine similarity within pairs of words then translate pairs of words to graph: using words as nodes, word pairs as edges and cosine similarities as edge weights.</p>
+Word2Vec model maps words to vectors which gives us an opportunity to calculate cosine similarity within pairs of words then translate pairs of words to graph: using words as nodes, word pairs as edges and cosine similarities as edge weights.</p>

 <p>We are running a small AWS cluster so we will run a small text file with data about stress that was copied from Wikipedia article.
 We will call this text file Stress Data File.</p>
 <p>As Word2VecModel we will use the model that was trained on News and Wiki data about psychology.
 We described this model in our previous post.</p>